ECN: Getting Started Guide

 Other software for both Windows and Macintosh, including Microsoft Office, Adobe Creative Suite, and EndNote, is available at much lower cost on campus than anywhere else.
 Information about discounts available to Purdue faculty, staff, and students for personal use (when you're using your own money) is available at ITaP Shopping webpage.

 (For software installations, purchases, and/or new computer information when you're using Purdue's money, please use the Contact Us / Trouble Report page to describe your needs.
 ECN will be glad to provide assistance.)

 Your C:\ drive is locked down: use the Contact Us / Trouble Report page to request software installation.

-Save all documents to your ECN (U:\) or your ITaP (R:\) network drives.
-Your R:\ drive is mapped as your H:\ drive on ITaP machines.
+Save all documents to your ECN (U:\) or your ITaP (W:\) network drives.
 Documents saved on these drives are backed up each night.
 Do NOT store important data on non-backed up space.